 About Bonney Brown

-President, Founder and Principal Consultant for Humane Network Bonney is the former Executive Director of Nevada Humane Society in Reno.
-She dramatically increased adoption rates and lead the community to achieve and sustain a 94% live release rate for dogs and cats, making Washoe County one of the safest communities in the country for homeless animals and the recipient of Maddie's Fund's Community Lifesaving Award.
+President, Founder and Principal Consultant for Humane Network, Bonney is the former Executive Director of Nevada Humane Society in Reno.
+She dramatically increased adoption rates and lead the community to achieve and sustain a 94% live release rate for dogs and cats, making Washoe County one of the safest communities in the country for homeless animals and the recipient of a Maddie's Fund® Community Lifesaving Award.